kapoor98ak/python/README.md

 # python
-Repository to store everything I learn related to python
+Repository to store programs in python.